Fermion sign bounds theory in quantum Monte Carlo simulation: Introduction

-The great efforts to avoid or alleviate sign problem are encouraging, though successful cases are quite limited and the understanding of the origin of the sign problem is still at a case by case stage.
-For example, frustrated spin systems often have a sign problem because off-diagonal operators in spin Hamiltonian bring a negative matrix element~\cite{Frustrated,XXZ}.
-While in fermionic systems, negative weights usually arise from the Pauli exclusion principle~\cite{NP-hard} or improper choice of the Hubbard-Stratonovich (HS) decoupling scheme~\cite{Hirsch1985}.
-There also exists suggestion that the negative sign of a configuration is a topological invariant, which is an imaginary time counterpart of the Aharonov-Anandan phase and can be reduced to a Berry phase in the adiabatic limit~\cite{Topological_Origin}.
-Moreover, it was shown recently that some interacting models may have intrinsic sign problem, which cannot be cured regardless~\cite{hastings2016quantum,ringel2017quantized,Intrinsic1,Intrinsic2}, and the sign problem has even been linked to quantum phase transitions~\cite{tarat2021,2021QPT,TCYi2021}.

-However, in general, the situation is not completely optimistic and a universal guiding principle to cure, ease and even make use of the sign problem is still missing.
-It is generally believed that if there is a sign problem in QMC simulation, then the average sign will scale exponentially fast to zero with the space-time volume.
-But in our recent attempts of model design and QMC solution for quantum moir\'e lattice models at integer filling, both for real~\cite{ouyang2021projection} and momentum space~\cite{talk}, interesting outliers, where the average sign scales algebraically with system size and is independent with temperature at low temperature limit, were discovered.
+Even though lacking a general guiding principle, many successful efforts have been done in finding systems without sign problem ~\cite{Lang1993,Koonin1997,Hands2000,2005CongjunWu,Chandrasekharan1999,Huffman2014,2015LeiWang,HongYao1,HongYao2,HongYao3,2016TaoXiang,Wei2017,Xu2019}, method to alleviate sign problem ~\cite{2015BasisChange,Rossi2017determinant,Rossi2017polynomial,DEmidio2020,2021BasisChange2,2020BasisChange3,2020BasisChange4,2020BasisChange5,2019BasisChange6,2020BasisChange7,Lef1,Lef2,Lef3,wan2020mitigating,2021Wynen,adiabatic2021}, origin of sign problem~\cite{Frustrated,XXZ,NP-hard,Hirsch1985,Topological_Origin,hastings2016quantum,ringel2017quantized,Intrinsic1,Intrinsic2} and connection of sign problem with phase transition~\cite{tarat2021,2021QPT,TCYi2021}.
+While there are some attempts for bosonic model in linking the average sign with the ratio of two partition functions\cite{Sugar1990exp,wesselThermodynamic2018,dEmidioReduction2020} at zero temperature limit, the requirement that two ground states are the same is too strict and sign problem is also either none or exponential.
+For fermionic system, it is even harder to find a system with the same decoupled space and ground states because of the involved determinant.
+Past experience and argument from those case by case efforts tells if there is a sign problem in QMC simulation, then the average sign will scale exponentially fast to zero with the space-time volume.
+But in our recent attempts of model design and QMC solution for flat band moir\'e lattice models at integer filling, both for real~\cite{ouyang2021projection} and momentum space~\cite{talk}, interesting outliers, where the average sign scales algebraically with system size and is independent with temperature at low temperature limit, were discovered.
 These results challenge the conventional thoughts and urge a new understanding on universal properties of sign problem.